AndreaMelle/pills/README.md

 ### Warning

-This is a Chrome experiment.
+This is a Chrome experiment.<br>
-This experiment has been tested with a laptop running the game on Google Chrome and an iPhone4S runnign the controller on Google Chrome for iOS.
+It has been tested with a laptop running the game on Google Chrome and an iPhone4S runnign the controller on Google Chrome for iOS.

 ### Under the hood

-The game relies on a [Node.js](http://nodejs.org/) server running [Express](http://expressjs.com/) to serve static content and [Socket.io](http://socket.io/) to manage the communication between devices.
+The game relies on a [Node.js](http://nodejs.org/) server running [Express](http://expressjs.com/) to serve static content and [Socket.io](http://socket.io/) to manage the communication between devices.<br>

-The graphics has been developed using the [HTML5 Canvas API](http://diveintohtml5.info/canvas.html), with the help of an extension to the physics module from [Toxiclibs.js](http://haptic-data.com/toxiclibsjs/) I developed to handle behaviors affecting separate groups of particles.
+The graphics has been developed using the [HTML5 Canvas API](http://diveintohtml5.info/canvas.html), with the help of an extension to the physics module from [Toxiclibs.js](http://haptic-data.com/toxiclibsjs/) I developed to handle behaviors affecting separate groups of particles.<br>
 The responsive mobile app makes use of [JQuery](http://jquery.com/) and [Bootstrap](http://getbootstrap.com/).

 ![pills](pills.jpg)